Home Open Back Headphone Reviews The Koss KPH30i Will Change YOUR Life!!

 You won’t need an amp for the 30i, but I’ve found it to work quite well with anything I may have lying around.

-You can listen at home wired or on the go via Bluetooth.
+Again, a great pair would be something like a BTR3K, which you can listen to at home wired, or on the go via Bluetooth.

 It’s incredibly convenient because the 30i’s cable is short and compact, and the headphone is highly transportable.